There are two ways to create a new security:

 - Once you have uploaded historical price data for your security, this data is displayed on a chart on the security details page.
 This price data is used to determine a value for your investors’ holdings at a given point in time.
 Investors will see these values in the Investor centre when they view their holdings.

-- If you have not uploaded any price data for a security then your investors will see a “-” instead of a dollar value when they view their holdings for that security.
+- If you have not uploaded any price data for security/securities then your investors will see a “-” instead of a dollar value when they view their holdings for that security.